cheul0518/CS528/Lab1/README.md

      specifically the time in which it was sniffed, the length of this packet, and the length of its specific ortion (in case it is fragmentised)

+/*
+This application sniffs on a device.
+It finds the first packet to come across a certain port and tells the user the size of the packet
+*/

 #include <pcap.h>
 #include <stdio.h>